kyzinatra/KalmanFilter/readme.md

 `(x3, y3, z3)` are the coordinates of Tower 3.
 `d2` is the constant difference between the distances from the ship to Tower 1 and Tower 3.
 This equation represents all the possible points `(x, y, z)` that satisfy the condition that the difference between the distance from the ship to Tower 1 and the distance from the ship to Tower 3 is constant and equal to `d2`.

-_The intersection of these two hyperboloids represents the possible location of the ship.
-The exact intersection point(s) can be found using numerical methods, such as nonlinear least squares or maximum likelihood estimation._

 ## Credits